Right Arrow

 4. Marked pedestrian walkways and exclusion zones.

-AI-driven video analytics can detect when a forklift enters a no-go zone, approaches a pedestrian, or when a near-miss occurs.
-Real-time alerts let supervisors intervene before a close call turns into an incident.
-By automatically flagging risky vehicle-pedestrian interactions, safety leaders get the data they need to adjust workflows, retrain staff, and reinforce protocols—without waiting for an incident report (Source: Spot.ai Capabilities).
+video AI can detect when a forklift enters a no-go zone, helping to reduce the risk of incidents with pedestrians.
+Real-time alerts let supervisors intervene when a risky situation is detected.
+By automatically flagging risky vehicle-pedestrian interactions, safety leaders get the data they need to adjust workflows, retrain staff, and reinforce protocols—without waiting for an incident report.

 2. Failure to Lock Out/Tag Out (LOTO) During Maintenance